ks-imagine/BMP/QC/README.md

     $ flask run
     ```

-7. Navigate to `http://localhost:5000/products` to view the products data.
+7. Navigate to `http://localhost:5000/` to view the application.

 ## Maintanence and Updates